Michael-Cowie/Notes/Math/probability/binomial_probability.md

 #### 1 - A Fixed Number of Trials

 The total number of repetitions must be predetermined and fixed.
-For example,
+For

-- $200$ Corrupted Gauntlet completions
-- $50$ manufactured products
-- $30$ patients receiving a treatment

-The number of trials is denoted by $n$.

 #### 2 - Only Two Possible Outcomes

 Every trial must produce one of only two outcomes.
 These are traditionally labelled